Electron correlation effects on exchange interactions and spin excitations in 2D van der Waals materials: Introduction

 In this work, using the most studied m2Dv---$\cri$---as a prototype, we identify the role of electron correlations on the magnetic interactions and excitations in m2Dv.
 The central quantity that characterizes the spin excitations---the dynamic transverse spin susceptibility (DTSS)---is calculated and directly compared with the SW spectra measured by INS~\cite{chen2018prx,chen2020prb}.
+The electron-correlation effects beyond DFT are included via the quasiparticle self-consistent $GW$ (QSGW) method~\cite{van-schilfgaarde2006prl, kotani2007prb}, as incorporated through its effective one-particle potential, which consists of both on-site and off-site non-local parts.
 We demonstrate that the explicit treatment of electron correlations is required to accurately describe the magnetic interactions, especially the interlayer interactions, in m2Dv.
-Furthermore, we made the remarkable discovery that a sizable magnon gap opens along the high-symmetry line in $\cri$ even without DMI.
-Instead, this gap is caused by a correlation-enhanced interlayer super-superexchange coupling.
+Furthermore, we made the remarkable discovery that a sizable magnon gap opens along the high-symmetry line in $\cri$ even without relativistic exchanges.
+Instead, this gap is caused by a correlation-enhanced interlayer Cr-I-I-Cr super-superexchange coupling.